ikuehne/craeft/README.md

 the assignment operators) and the precedences and fixities (which follow C).
 I've also omitted the definition of `literal`, simply because it is boring and new literals are likely to be added soon.
 C numeric literals are currently supported, except for hexadecimal literals.
+Double-quoted strings are also supported.

 An Example
 ----------